rmarasigan/notes/notes/networks/networking_essentials.md

 * Network Operating System

 ## Servers
-High performance computers just like our laptops or desktops but they have higher specifications and are purposely built to serve something.
+High performance computers just like our laptops or desktops, but they have higher specifications and are purposely build to serve something.
 For example, a mail server is a dedicated machine that is used to receive and send emails to clients.
 Servers serves something to the client.

 * Mail
 * Application